ShawnTSH1229/ShawnTSH1229.github.io/source/_posts/Virtual-Shadow-Map-In-XEngine.md

 ```

 # Shadow Map Rendering
-After all pre-requirements have been met, shadow map rendering is an easy task-just clear the physical tiles that need to be updated and dispatch an indirect draw pass.
+All pre-requirements having been met, shadow map rendering is easy to implement by dispatching an indirect draw pass followed by clearing the physical tiles requiring updating.

 ```cpp
 RHICmdList.RHIExecuteIndirect(VirtualShadowMapResource.RHIShadowCommandSignature.get(), RenderGeos.size() * 16,
 	VirtualShadowMapResource.VirtualShadowMapCommnadBufferCulled.GetBuffer().get(), 0,
 	VirtualShadowMapResource.VirtualShadowMapCommnadCounter.GetBuffer().get(), 0);
 ```
-By calculating the MIP level based on the world position and calculating the virtual table index based on the GPU pointer, we can determine destination pixel writen position.
+The destination pixel written position is determined by calculating the MIP level based on the world position and calculating the virtual table index based on the GPU pointer.

 ```cpp
 uint TableIndex = MipLevelOffset[MipLevel] + VirtualTableIndexY * MipLevelSize[MipLevel] + VirtualTableIndexX;